 The 3 broad assets in Stockspot’s portfolios are shares, bond and gold.
 We explain the role of each in your portfolio and how they can balance each other at different times of the market cycle to smooth your returns and keep you invested to help reach your goals.

-Why you own shares
+Why you should buy Australian shares

 You own shares for the simple reason of earning higher returns.
 Over long periods of time shares have generated a higher return than other assets like bonds, cash or even property.